corsairmarks/portrait_unlock_fungoid/mod/README.md

 * 1.0.1 Renamed to "Restored Content: Fungoids" and thumbnail updated
 * 1.1.0 Flagged as compatible with Stellaris 3.1 "Lem" - no actual changes
 * 1.2.0 Flagged as compatible with Stellaris 3.2 "Herbert" - no actual changes
-* 1.3.0 Flagged as compatible with Stellaris 3.3 "Herbert" - no actual changes
+* 1.3.0 Flagged as compatible with Stellaris 3.3 "Libra" - no actual changes

 ## Source Code